CallinCeriani/blast2tree/README.md

 conda activate Blast2Tree
 ```

-- To get the help menu do
+- To get the help menu, do
 ```
 blast2tree -h
 ```